-The Society promotes the history of the greater Wayzata area by operating the Wayzata Depot Museum every April through December, publishing a quarterly newsletter called The Telegraph, and by hosting special events and programs throughout the year.
-The Society also preserves Wayzata history by collecting, storing, and safekeeping items pertaining to local sites and events.
+Since 1982, the Wayzata Historical Society has worked to preserve Wayzata’s past for future generations.
+The Society promotes the history of the greater Wayzata area by operating the Wayzata Depot Museum, publishing a quarterly newsletter called the Telegraph, and hosting special events and programs throughout the year.
+The Society also preserves Wayzata history by collecting, storing, and conserving items related to local sites and events.

-The vision of the Wayzata Historical Society is to discover, preserve, and disseminate knowledge about the history of Wayzata and the surrounding area.
-In particular, the Society shall strive to:
+The mission of the Wayzata Historical Society is to discover, collect, preserve, and disseminate information about the history of the greater Wayzata area.
+More particularly, its objectives are:

 History of the Wayzata Historical Society

-The Wayzata Historical Society was founded by a group of local history enthusiasts in 1982, one year after the Wayzata Depot’s 75th Anniversary celebration.
-The idea of forming a local historical society was originally proposed by Lloyd Berg in 1981.
-Bylaws for the new society were adopted on July 11, 1982, with Taimi Anderson elected as the first president.
+The Wayzata Historical Society was founded by a group of local history enthusiasts in 1982, one year after a celebration was held for the Wayzata Depot’s 75th Anniversary.
+The idea of forming a local historical society was originally proposed by Lloyd Berg.
+Bylaws for the new society were adopted on July 11, 1982, with Taimi Anderson elected as its first president.

 For many years the Wayzata Historical Society was based entirely within the Wayzata Depot.
 In the mid-2000s, the Society’s archives were moved from the basement of the Depot to the new Wayzata Library on Rice Street.
-Today the Wayzata Historical Society Archives are open each Saturday from 10:00 a.m. to 12:00 p.m.
-The Society’s Depot Museum is open on weekends, Wednesdays, and holidays from 12:00 p.m. to 4:00 p.m.
-The Society also hosts public programs at various venues throughout the year.
+Today the Society operates the Wayzata Depot as a museum on weekends, Wednesdays, and holidays from 12:00 p.m. to 4:00 p.m.
+The Society’s Archives and History Center are open each Saturday from 10:00 a.m. to 12:00 p.m.
+The Society also hosts and participates in public programs and events throughout the year.